timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 ![Cow pasture on the Historical Way](/img/blog_rotavicentina_day1-5x7-6258.jpg "Cow pasture on the Historical Way")

 15.5km and 3.5hrs later the Historical Way intersected with the Fisherman’s Trail at the coast.
-Hello Atlantic Ocean!
-It felt so good to be at the ocean, but at the same time it was hard to come to terms with the fact that we were only half-way done for the day.
+Hellloooo Atlantic Ocean!
+It felt so good to be at the ocean, but at the same time it was hard to come to terms with the fact that we were only _half-way done_ for the day.
 It didn’t help that I discovered that my hiking boots were not as comfortable as they once were, and I could feel big blisters developing.

 It was the coastal views that we had most been looking forward to, but we were both surprised by how much we had enjoyed our morning on the Historical Way, seeing the farms and experiencing the tranquility of the inland trail.